Kotlin/kotlin-eclipse/README.md

         File->Import->Existing Projects into Workspace

  - Run launch configuration for downloading Kotlin compiler.
 It will be used as a bundled compiler in built plugin and as a library during development.
-Make sure that you are running script with "for_eclipse" compiler.tag value which is defined in the get_bundled.xml

         kotlin-bundled-compiler/Get Bundled Kotlin.launch -> Run As -> Get Bundled Kotlin